rezgar/pythonista-chromeless/README.md

 Selenium server Lambda can be called directly or via API Gateway (added limitation: max 30 sec execution duration).

 **Caveat**: Only "attached" functions are sent to the server, not their dependencies This means you **can not reference** functions/variables/imports declared outside of the function body, unless they are also "attached".
-You can not use imports that are not imported on the server.
+You can not use imports that are not imported on the server. **Important note**: The server embeds several predefined scripts (see [helper.py](https://github.com/rezgar/selenium-server/blob/master/server/helper.py))that the client scripts can utilize.

 ## Debugging Selenium scripts